devth/devth.github.com/_wip/2018-10-16-learn-fp-roadmap.md

 1. What is FP
   1. A style of programming
-  1. Composition: the ultimate goal
   1. Purity
   1. Referential transparency
+  1. Principled programming
+    1. i.e. everything that the `wat` talk isn't
+    1. Guarantees about the behavior of a program or operation
   1. Comparison to OOP
 1. Benefits of FP
   1. Equational reasoning